HighTower veteran helps Morgan Stanley Smith Barney team break away upstate New York style

 “I’ve done this for years — first with Morgan Stanley for years and now with HighTower for two years — but you wait with eager anticipation that they’ve resigned and they’re on their way over.”

 The advisors couldn’t begin to make phone calls before that and it went off without a hitch.
 Clients responded extremely favorably to the news.
-One woman client who worked locally came to the office and signed the papers immediately.“Less than half an hour after giving notice, we had our first client,” Banazek said.
+One woman client who worked locally came to the office and signed the papers immediately.

 The advisors ended up staying until about 10 p.m. on Friday making calls and handling account-transferring paperwork.
 On Saturday and Sunday, they worked until about 7 pm carrying out the same task.
 Nearly a foot of snow fell starting on Friday and not ending until well into Saturday, adding to the challenge of getting clients into the new office where Friedman helped in reconstituting the practice.